The Best Places to Stay in Paris for Tourists

 Wondering where to stay in Paris?
 Grab your chicest outfits and ready your cheese knife, because we’ve rounded up the absolute top neighbourhoods

 No matter what happens, we’ll always have Paris.
 And if you’re visiting the romantic capital of the world for the first time, trust in our expertise as we talk you through the absolute best places to stay in Paris for tourists.
-Whether you’re looking for proximity to museums, high-end restaurants around the corner or a buzzing nightlife nearby, there’s a Parisian neighbourhood that’s perfect for you - and a top-notch Plum Guide home to lay your head in too.
+Whether you’re looking for proximity to museums, high-end restaurants around the corner or a buzzing nightlife nearby, there’s a Parisian neighbourhood that’s perfect for you - and here at Plum Guide, we've worked incredibly hard (as usual) to make sure you can't possibly miss it.

 It’s number one for a reason.
 This neighbourhood is sophisticated and seriously posh, making it a great choice if you’ve come to Paris with romance in mind.
 You can’t get more central, with The Louvre, Cathédrale de Notre Dame, Centre Pompidou and Musée d’Orsay all within easy walking distance.
 If your energy levels aren’t what they once were or you've only packed your most